-The Sitting Table explores the relationship between design concept, materiality, process, and how all of these can come together to produce a variety of ergonomic outputs.
+The Sitting Table explores how design concept, materiality, and process, come together to produce a variety of ergonomic outputs.

 The width, height, aesthetic and structure of this piece of furniture attracts both a coffee cup, or a human, to sit in it.

 The need for ergonomic versatility was challenged by the material.
 The main structure is made of eight bent birch wood rings that come together by an octagonal weight.